The following post is from Joshua of Becoming Minimalist: Maybe the Answer is Owning Less

 Looking back, while I would have never admitted with my words that I was seeking joy in possessions, I had become more influenced by the estimated 5,000 advertisements we see every day than I would like to admit.
 As a result, I worked long hours to earn enough money to buy newer technology, trendier clothes, nicer toys, faster cars, and bigger houses.
 I didn’t really believe the purpose of life was to chase possessions, but my calendar and checkbook sure seemed to declare that truth.

 Since choosing to live with less, we have experienced numerous unforeseen benefits.
-We have more time, more energy, more freedom, and more money to pursue what is most important to us.
+We have more time, energy, freedom, and money to pursue what is most important to us.
 Owning less means less cleaning, less burden, less anxiety, and less stress each and every day.

 Over the years, I have come to believe and understand minimalism, the intentional promotion of the things we most value and the removal of everything that distracts us from it, is a lifestyle that appeals to the heart and resonates with the soul.
 Owning less is an invitation that is appreciated, desired, and often accepted when offered.
 And it may be just the answer to a better life you’ve been searching for all along.